RNAYangLab/rG4-ratio/README.md

 ## Requirement
 - Python 3 is recommend.
 - Required Python packages: pip install pysam biopython
-## Step 1: Generate stalling counts and coverage
+## Step 1: Generation of stalling counts and coverage
 The input BAM file should have the associated index files.
 For each transcript in input transcript FASTA file, this script records:
 - the transcript sequence.